blue-dot-consortium/hackathon-website/workshop_comms.md

 subtitle: The Bleep-Bloop between the satellite and you!
 ---

-Primary and Secondary Host: Dacheng Li, UCLA RAPID
+Primary and Secondary Host: Dacheng Li, UCLA Rapid

 Date/Time: 1-06-2020 5pm PST